mendersoftware/mender/README.md

 sudo make install
 ```

+### Client setup

+The required configuration files for client operation can be created in several ways.

+- for an interactive setup process, use the [`mender-setup`](https://github.com/mendersoftware/mender-setup) tool.
+- in a Yocto-based set up, those are generated as part of the build process

 ### Installation notes

 Installing this way does not offer a complete system updater.
 For this, you need additional